-Additional Tier 1 capital instrument: In March 2014, the Issuer issued a EUR 1.4 billion CRD IV compliant additional Tier-1 (AT1) instrument.
+Additional Tier 1 capital instruments: In March 2014, the Issuer issued a EUR 1.4 billion CRD IV compliant additional Tier-1 (AT1) instrument.
 The proceeds were used to strengthen the Issuer's and KBC Bank's Tier-1 capital.
+In April 2018, the Issuer issued another EUR 1 billion CRD IV compliant additional Tier-1 (AT1) instrument.
+On 19 March 2019, the Issuer redeemed the EUR 1.4 billion AT1 instruments.
+In March 2019, the Issuer issued a EUR 500 million additional Tier-1 instrument.

 Dividends: It is the Issuer's intention, subject to the approval of the General Meeting of Shareholders, to pay out at least 50% of the available consolidated profit as dividend (dividends on shares and coupon on the additional tier-1 instruments combined).
 Starting in 2016, the Issuer intends to continue to pay an interim dividend of EUR 1 per share annually in November as an advance on the total dividend, plus a final dividend after the Annual General Meeting of Shareholders, barring exceptional or unforeseen circumstances.
+The General Meeting of Shareholders of 2 May 2019 decided to pay a gross dividend of EUR 3.50 per share for the financial year ended 31 December 2018 (of which EUR 1 was already paid as an interim dividend in November 2018), leading to a dividend pay-out ratio of circa 59%.